teamtnt/tntsearch/README.md

 * [TNTSearch Driver for Laravel Scout](https://github.com/teamtnt/laravel-scout-tntsearch-driver)

+## PS4Ware

+You're free to use this package, but if it makes it to your production environment we would highly appreciate you sending us a PS4 game of your choise.
+This way you support us to further develop and add new features to this package.

+Our address is: TNT Studio, Sv.
+Mateja 19, 10010 Zagreb, Croatia.

+We'll publish all received games on our company website.

 ## Support [![OpenCollective](https://opencollective.com/tntsearch/backers/badge.svg)](#backers) [![OpenCollective](https://opencollective.com/tntsearch/sponsors/badge.svg)](#sponsors)

 <a href='https://ko-fi.com/O4O3K2R9' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://az743702.vo.msecnd.net/cdn/kofi4.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>